How to Install Reinforced Concrete Pipe (RCP)

 Handling Reinforced Concrete Pipe

-Reinforced concrete pipes should be managed carefully to prevent damaging the bell (the wide or flared end of the RCP) and spigot (the narrow end that is inserted into the bell of an adjoining pipe).
-RCPs not be dragged to the site.
-It is recommended that you unload the pipes using a nylon sling or other certified material that can support the weight of the pipe, and be balanced precisely in the sling.
+Reinforced concrete pipes must be handled and moved carefully to prevent damaging the bell (the wide or flared end of the pipe sections) and the spigot (the narrow end that is inserted into the bell of an adjoining pipe).
+RCP should never be dragged to the site.
+It is best if the pipes are unloaded with the use of a nylon sling or other certified material that can support the weight of the pipe.
+The pipe must be balanced precisely in the sling for safety and to prevent damage.

 Preparing Joining Surfaces of RCP

-Install the gasket and use a round object to equalize the gasket stretch.
-Pass the object several times along the circumference to make sure everything is in place.
-If the gasket is not stretched, the pipe could leak at the joint or the bell may crack.
-Align bell and spigot, and check that the gasket is in contact with the entry taper.
+Some RCP must have its bell gasket stretched, using a rounding device.
+The device is passed several times along the circumference of the gasket to make sure everything is in place.
+If the gasket is not stretched, the pipe could leak at the joint or the bell can crack.

 Backfilling Reinforced Concrete Pipe

-Backfill material should be placed carefully along the pipe and compacted thoroughly.
-Backfill material should be placed evenly in lifts on both sides of the pipe and fill the trench up one foot above the top of the pipe.
+The final step of installing RCP is to add backfill material and compact it thoroughly.
+The backfill material is placed evenly in lifts on both sides of the pipe until the trench is filled about one foot above the top of the pipe.

-The material must not be bulldozed into the trench or dropped directly on top of the pipe.
-Do not use backfill material with large boulders as they will not be compacted and could damage the pipe.
+It is important that the material is not be bulldozed into the trench or dropped directly onto the pipe.
+The backfill material must not contain large boulders, which do not compact and could damage the pipe.
+The material also should be free of roots and other organic material.

-Finally, do not operate heavy construction equipment over the pipe until adequate backfill is in place or the pipe is deep enough that it will not be damaged.
+Once the pipe is adequately backfilled and compacted, the trench can be filled up to grade, per the project specifications.
+At any stage during the backfilling process, heavy construction equipment should not drive over the pipe until adequate backfill is in place or the pipe is deep enough that it will not be damaged.